 (d) The use of board-certified consultants to assist in making medical necessity determinations, as necessary.

-(e) That UM decisions are consistent with clinical practice guidelines as specified in rule 5160-26- 05.1 of the Administrative Code.
-MCPs may not impose conditions around the coverage of a medically necessary medicaid-covered service unless they are supported by such clinical practice guidelines.
+(e) That UM decisions are consistent with clinical practice guidelines as specified in rule 5160-26-05.1 of the Administrative Code.
+An MCP may not impose conditions around the coverage of a medically necessary medicaid-covered service unless they are supported by such clinical practice guidelines.

 (f) The reason for each denial of a service, based on sound clinical evidence.

 (g) That compensation by the MCP to individuals or entities that conduct UM activities does not offer incentives to deny, limit, or discontinue medically necessary services to any member.